Tree trunk smothered in mulch volcano

 Join The Framingham Garden Club at the Earth Day Festival on the Framingham Common

-Don’t miss your chance to register for a free vegetable garden starter kit!
+Register now to receive a free vegetable garden starter kit!
 Kits are limited, so please register in advance by completing this form.

 Read More

-FGC and FPL hosted Dr. Gegear to speak about restoring native plant diversity
+FGC and FPL hosted Dr. Gegear who spoke about restoring native plant diversity

 Read More